-In the course of agile transformation initiatives in an increasingly complex world, companies of all sizes and industries are turning away from the traditional concept of Management by Objectives (MBO) an implement Objectives and Key Results (OKRs) in their companies.
+In the course of agile transformation initiatives in an increasingly complex world, companies of all sizes and industries are turning away from the traditional concept of Management by Objectives (MbO) and implement Objectives and Key Results (OKRs) in their companies.
 On the one hand, OKRs are often communicated as an improvement and modernization of goal management.
-On the other hand, many employees see OKRs merely as a continuation of MBO in a new conceptual disguise.
-This article explains the most striking differences and how organizations succeed in the transition to OKRs.
+On the other hand, many employees see OKRs merely as a continuation of MbO in a new conceptual disguise.
+This article covers the topic MbO vs OKR and explains the most striking differences and how organizations succeed in the transition from MbO to OKRs.

 OKRs describe a method for the development and management of objectives.
 Several objectives are set for a given period, usually a quarter.
 These objectives are broken down into 2-5 smaller key results.
 While the overarching objectives are defined qualitatively and in a demanding way, the associated Key Results primarily ensure measurability.
 OKRs can be defined at all levels of the organization: for the entire company, a department or the individual employee.

 You can find a detailed explanation in our article "Objectives and Key Results - A Definition".

 MbO vs. OKR - Similarities and differences in a nutshell

 At first glance, both approaches are very similar.
 Both frameworks structure work according to goals and apply to all levels of the company.
 Nevertheless, OKRs differ considerably from MbOs.
 While MBO objectives are quantitative and often formulated as KPIs, OKRs consist of qualitative objectives, which are broken down into quantitative key results.
 By structuring the objective in detail and setting qualitative targets, OKRs emphasize the process of achieving the objective, whereas in MbOs the focus is on the result.
 This fundamental difference between MbO and OKRs goes far beyond the pure goal-setting technique and affects all levels of a company.

 1. Leadership – Management versus coaching